 John Watson started farming at Riverford almost 70 years ago.
 He and his wife Gillian had five children who were raised on the farm and have grown to appreciate its stunning environment and the opportunities to farm according to traditional and holistic values.

 Oliver has decades of experience as a farmer.
 He and Louise run the dairy herd.
-Oliver oversees management of the land and he is also Director of the Riverford Dairy manufacturing operation.
+Oliver oversee management of the land and he is also a Director of the Riverford Organic Farmers manufacturing operation.

 Ben runs Ben’s Farm Shops and adopts a slightly different approach, selling good food to local people, much of it from the farm, all of it good, but not all certified organic bensfarmshop.co.uk.